vivekmanavalan/SpringExamples/README.md

 We can split this JWT Authentication into three steps:
 * Username and password validation with database which can be done like a normal spring security based application
+  * To do username and password validation we need to do few things in Security Config file
+  * Follow the step 1 in first line
 * Generating token using Jwts.builder and we can setClaims and setSubject(username) and setIssuedAt - date and setExpiration and signWith(signKey(), Signature.HS256).compact()
 * Third step is validating the token when the request comes with token
   * First we need get the request header which has "Authorization" property